xbarrelet/xbarrelet/README.md

   - k8: Scripts and configuration to start the system in Kubernete clusters locally and on Google Cloud
   - docker: Scripts to load the components in Docker as a dev/test environment

+images-classifier:
+  - A Flask service that downloads a pre-trained ML model and then use it to get the classification score of new images
+  - Some scripts using AWS SageMaker to train a ML model, save it on S3 and then deploy it on a SageMaker Endpoint

-- Redis-tester : Performance tests with Gatling of different Java frameworks and Redis clients for a project of GVentures LLC Service.
+Redis-tester : Performance tests with Gatling of different Java frameworks and Redis clients for a project of GVentures LLC Service.

-My website https://letsfindamovie.com is not currently up due to costs but can be instantiated on GKE on-demand.
+pypetter-docker: An example of how to make pyppeter run in docker

+front-archetype: An archetype of a React/Redux webapp with Webpack and Babel to help kickstart frontend projects

 I'm a freelancer always interested in new projects, my Upwork profile: https://www.upwork.com/freelancers/~01a7e4d1f5ebce66f4 and my linkedIn :  https://www.linkedin.com/in/xavier-barrelet/